 Collard greens, with their impressively large leaves, might not be your first choice of vegetable to prep on a busy weeknight.
 But it’s easier than it may seem, and they deserve a place in your rotation.
-If you’ve never tried stir-fried collard greens, you’re in for a treat!
+If you’ve never tried stir-fried collard greens and cabbage, you’re in for a treat!

 Collards, to my taste buds, are more flavorful than kale.
 They’re a touch sweeter, with no hint of the kind of bitterness that some greens are known for.
 And they’re an excellent source of calcium for the vegan diet.

 The technique of stir-frying collard green is almost the opposite of traditional recipes that call for them to be cooked to death.
 This makes collards so much more appealing, both for eating and for looking at!

 When your entree is fairly monochromatic, like a pasta or rice dish, this is a great way to add color to the plate.
 Below, they’re shown with Jamaican-Inspired Rice and Red Beans.